-Sperm aspiration refers to the group of procedures used to obtain viable sperm from the male reproductive tract.
+Sperm aspiration is the group of procedures used to obtain viable sperm from the male reproductive tract.
 The collected sperm are intended specifically for use with intra-cytoplasmic sperm injection (ICSI).
-A frequently asked question is can the sperm harvested by these techniques be used for insemination?
-There are not enough sperm retrieved to perform intrauterine insemination (IUI) regardless of the technique used to harvest the sperm.
-Usually enough sperm are obtained for ICSI and freezing, but at least 5-8 million mature (passed through the epididymis) motile sperm with normal morphology are required for IUI.
-Sperm aspiration is reserved for men who have the most severe types of male factor infertility including no sperm in their ejaculate (azoospermia) or sperm that are not motile or are dead (necrospermia).
+Couples often ask if the sperm harvested by these techniques can be used for insemination.
+The answer is that there is not enough sperm retrieved to perform intrauterine insemination (IUI) regardless of the technique used to harvest the sperm.
+Usually enough sperm can be obtained for ICSI and freezing.
+At least 5-8 million mature (passed through the epididymis) motile sperm with normal morphology are required for IUI.
+Sperm aspiration is reserved for men who have the most severe types of male infertility including no sperm in their ejaculate (azoospermia) or sperm that are not motile or are dead (necrospermia).

-There are two main reasons why sperm may be absent from the semen (necessitating sperm aspiration).Obstructive azoospermia is the result of a blockage in the male reproductive tract.
-Sperm production in the testicle is normal but the sperm are trapped inside the epididymis.
+There are two specific reasons why sperm may be absent from the semen thus leading to the need for sperm aspiration.
+One reason is obstructive azoospermia which is the result of a blockage in the male reproductive tract.
+The second reason is that sperm production in the testicle is normal but the sperm is trapped inside the epididymis.

 Non-obstructive azoospermia is the result of severely impaired or non-existent sperm production.
 It is precisely these situations that require advanced reproduction technologies such as ICSI to establish a pregnancy.

-TESA or testicular sperm aspiration is a needle biopsy of the testicle.
+Testicular Sperm Aspiration.
+This is a needle biopsy of the testicle.
 It is an office procedure performed under local anaesthesia.
 A small incision is made in the scrotal skin and a spring loaded needle is fired through the testicle.
-While it is possible to retrieve sperm using this technique, the amount is often low because the needle cuts a thin sliver of tissue
+While it is possible to retrieve sperm using this technique, the amount is often low because the needle cuts a thin sliver of tissue.

-Sperm aspiration (when performed using the appropriate technique) is usually a very successful, minimally invasive procedure that allows even men who make very few sperm to conceive a child of their own.
-Our goal is to provide the safest, most effective patient care and to collect as much good quality sperm as possible to minimize the need for future multiple surgeries.
+Sperm aspiration via the appropriate technique is usually a successful, minimally invasive procedure that allows men who make very few sperm to conceive a child of their own.
+Our goal is to provide the safest, most effective patient care and to collect as much good quality sperm as possible to minimize the need for multiple surgeries in the future.